bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-postgresql-and-github.md

 5. Bytebase is running successfully in Docker, and you can visit it via https://70ca-154-9-204-36.ngrok.io/
    ![docker](/content/docs/tutorials/database-change-management-with-postgresql-and-github/docker.webp)

-## Step 2 - Find your PostgreSQL instance in Bytebase
+## Step 2 - Find your MariaDB instance in Bytebase

 1. Visit [https://70ca-154-9-204-36.ngrok.io/](https://70ca-154-9-204-36.ngrok.io/) in your browser, and login using your admin account created from the previous article.
    ![bb-login](/content/docs/tutorials/database-change-management-with-postgresql-and-github/bb-login.webp)